lanrion/wx_pay_api/README.md

 ### Config

-Create `config/initializers/wx_pay.rb` and put following configurations into it.
+Create `config/initializers/wx_pay.rb` and put following configurations into it if you have only one weixin pay account.

 ```ruby
 # required